Symbolic algebra and Mathematics with Xcas

-Note that complex numbers are also used to represent a point in the plan or a 1-d function graph.
+Note that complex numbers are also used to represent a point in the plane or a 1-d function graph.

 An operator is an infixed function.

-A polynomial of one variable is represented either by a symbolic expression or by the list of it’s coefficients by decreasing powers order (dense representation).
+A polynomial of one variable is represented either by a symbolic expression or by the list of its coefficients in decreasing powers order (dense representation).
 In the latter case, to avoid confusion with other kinds of list

 poly1[...]as delimiters in inputs

-Note that polynomials represented as lists of coefficients are always written in decreassing powers order even if increasing power is checked in cas configuration.
+Note that polynomials represented as lists of coefficients are always written in decreasing powers order even if increasing power is checked in cas configuration.

 A polynomial of several variables is represented